Updated 22nd September

-The government has set out its plan for as many people as possible, as quickly and fairly as possible in order to safeguard livelihoods, but in a way that continues to protect our communities and our NHS.
-The Prime Minister updated on progress on 17 July, setting out the next stages of the ‘roadmap.’
-The most important thing people can continue to do is to stay alert, control the virus, and, in doing so, save lives.
+The most important thing we can continue to do is to stay alert, control the virus, and, in doing so, save lives.
 This guidance explains the measures that will help you to stay alert and stay as safe as possible as we continue to respond to the challenges of coronavirus.

 On 22 September, the government announced additional measures to address the increase in coronavirus cases.
 These build on the social contact rules that were put in place on 9 September.

 The overwhelming majority of the British public have complied with the regulations and guidance on how to keep themselves, and their friends and family, as safe as possible.
 It is essential that everyone in the country goes about their lives in a manner which reduces the risk of transmission, whether they are at work, leisure, or using public services.
 When you leave your home, you should follow the guidelines on meeting with others safely.